 The A14 is a vital transport corridor linking the major ports in East Anglia with the West Midlands and the north.
 It carries a high level of commuter and long-distance traffic and provides a strategic link between the A1 and the M11 motorway.

 Carrying over 85,000 vehicles per day, a quarter of which are HGV traffic, previously this stretch was congested, slow and prone to accidents, stifling economic growth and negatively impacting the environment.
-As the largest Highways England project in the UK at the time, the project aimed to:
+As the largest National Highways project in the UK at the time, the project aimed to:

 - Relieve congestion